 Objective: To support the opportunity for decent, safe, sanitary, and efficient housing for all residents.
-Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Encourage the preservation and improvement of aging housing stock. Х Ensure that the existing housing stock is maintained and new units are constructed to appropriate building codes, standards, and guidelines Х Support non-profit agencies that provide housing rehabilitation programs Х Promote residential development in environmentally safe areas where conditions (soils, drainage, and topography) are favorable for development. Х Encourage energy efficiency in new construction and housing rehabilitation projects. Х Produce brochure to provide information on cost saving benefits of energy efficiency. Х Objective: To promote a variety of housing types and densities for a wide range of income, family size, age groups and life-style.
-Timeframe (Years) ars) Strategies 1-3 3-5 5-10 Ongoing Support the opportunity for housing that meeds the needs of various ages and levels of mobility.
-X Support local agencies that provide residential living facilities for persons with disabilities and senior citizens. Х Work with non-profit partners to promote the rehabilitation of existing residences and community improvement programs. Х Work with non-profit agencies promote affordable housing. Х Work with non-profit partners to study housing needs in Washington County. Х Encourage affordable rental housing to satisfy community need.
-Work with partner agencies to study senior housing issues. Х Work with the development and real estate community to monitor changes in the industry for the purpose of amending regulations as appropriate to reflect market changes. Х Objective: Consistent with the Community Facilities and Land Use chapters, locate housing developments in areas where supporting infrastructure is available, including; transportation facilities, water and waste-water facilities and emergency services.
-Timeframe (Years) ars) Strategies 1-3 3-5 5-10 Ongoing Encourage residential development in areas where infrastructure is available and adequate to support such development. Х Encourage higher density development along major corridors where infrastructure is available with access to business, schools, parks, and transportation. Х
+1 Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Encourage the preservation and improvement of aging housing stock.
+X Ensure that the existing housing stock is maintained and new units are constructed to appropriate building codes, standards, and guidelines Х Support non-profit agencies that provide housing rehabilitation programs X Promote residential development in environmentally safe areas where conditions (soils, drainage, and topography) are favorable for development. Х Encourage energy efficiency in new construction and housing rehabilitation projects. Х Produce brochure to provide information on cost saving benefits of energy efficiency.
+X Objective: To promote a variety of housing types and densities for a wide range of income, family size, age groups and life-style.
+1 imefram ne (Year s) Strategies 1-3 3-5 5-10 Ongoing Support the opportunity for housing that meeds the needs of various ages and levels of mobility. Х Support local agencies that provide residential living facilities for persons with disabilities and senior citizens.
+X Work with non-profit partners to promote the rehabilitation of existing residences and community improvement programs.
+X Work with non-profit agencies promote affordable housing.
+X Work with non-profit partners to study housing needs in Washington County. Х Encourage affordable rental housing to satisfy community need.
+Work with partner agencies to study senior housing issues.
+X